What's the "Green Challenge"? Click here.

 Transportation is one of the biggest culprits in human production of carbon dioxide—the source of about one-fifth of global-warming emissions worldwide.
-In the United States, two-thirds of the oil consumed goes toward powering vehicles.
+In the United States, two-thirds of the oil consumed goes toward powering vehicles, according to the U.S. Department of Energy.
 Passenger cars alone are responsible for 25 percent of the greenhouse gases we produce.

 In the future, advanced technologies—fuel cells, hybrid vehicles, biofuels—will help to substantially reduce our reliance on fossil fuels and in turn decrease our carbon emissions.
 There's plenty you can do in the short term as well, and we don't expect you to rush out and buy a Toyota Prius, either (though if you do, you get major extra credit).